Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: The classical BNE algorithms

-In Apers et al.'s original algorithm, the shots for each trace estimation of $\tr(H^i)/|S_k|$ are divided up differently from how this process is done in Algorithm \ref{alg:cap}.
+In Apers et al.'s original algorithm, the samples for each trace estimation of $\tr(H^i)/|S_k|$ are divided up differently from how this process is done in Algorithm \ref{alg:cap}.
 In their version, they perform a separate trace estimation for each monomial in $p_{r,d}$ with a separate error $\epsilon_i$ for each such that $\sum \epsilon_i < \epsilon/2$.
 Our second observation gives more precise values of these errors and chooses shot counts to ensure that the final estimate is $\epsilon$-close to the $k^{\textit{th}}$ normalised Betti number with confidence $\eta$.
 We also note that we only need to perform trace estimations for the non-zero monomials of the polynomial $p$.
-For the polynomial in Observation \ref{obs:poly-apers-two} there are $\Bar{d} = \lceil d/2 \rceil$ of these.
+The polynomial described in Lemma~\ref{lem:cheb_poly_apers2} is either even or odd due to the well-known fact that the Chebyshev polynomials are either even or odd, depending on the parity of its degree.
+Therefore when applying Algorithm~\ref{alg:apers_2} there are only $\Bar{d} = \lceil d/2 \rceil$ of these traces $\tr(H^i)/|S_k|$ needed to estimate.